merrilymeredith/rb-compress-lzw/README.md

 **TODO**: compress(1) also uses a feature called block mode, where a code in the stream trigers a dictionary reset and beginning at 9 bits again.
 This is not yet implemented, but the lack of it only hinders compatibility with this gem reading .Z files which use the feature.
-Other combinations are fine.
+Other combinations of input and output sources are fine.
+The lack of block mode theoretically only limits compression ratio after the maximum dictionary size is reached, if the stream data is no longer suited to the existing dictionary.